India CSR Network

 In its seven decades of journey since independence, the real estate and housing sector, has come a long way from early years of restrictive policies, deficient planning and highly inadequate resources, to reach a progressive, planned, organised and reformative stage, facilitating urban transformation and speedy economic growth.

-The present government’s vision is to ensure long term inclusive development through good governance and transformative reforms to boost real estate, housing and infrastructure – the vital sectors that hold key to economic development.
-It is a far cry from early years after independence (1947 – 64), when not much attention was paid towards housing/urban infrastructure due to lack of resources and staff capacity to design and deliver.
-But, it was during this period that the government introduced state housing boards, mandated to construct houses for public and laid the ground for planned cities and subsequently Chandigarh & Gandhinagar came into existence in 1952 and 1960 respectively.
+The present government’s vision is to ensure long-term inclusive development through good governance and transformative reforms to boost real estate, housing, and infrastructure – the vital sectors that hold the key to economic development.
+It is a far cry from the early years after independence when not much attention was paid to housing/urban infrastructure due to a lack of resources and staff capacity to design and deliver.
+But, it was during this period that the government introduced state housing boards, mandated to construct houses for the public and laid the ground for planned cities, subsequently leading to the establishment of Chandigarh & Gandhinagar in 1952 and 1960 respectively.

-In later years after independence but in pre-liberalisation era (1965- 1990) was marked with regulatory restrictions.
-But it was in this period that the policy boost was given to the growth in housing finance sector, with the formation of Housing Urban Development Corporation (HUDCO), National Housing Bank (NHB) and Housing Development Finance Corporation (HDFC).
-The Urban Land Ceiling Act was passed in 1976 with a purpose to curb speculative land pricing, but was later repealed by all states except West Bengal & Kerala as it failed to serve its purpose.
-Significantly, during this period (1988), National Housing Policy came into being and a rural housing scheme for downtrodden was launched.
+In later years after independence but in the pre-liberalisation era, there were marked regulatory restrictions.
+But it was during this period that the policy boost was given to the growth in the housing finance sector, with the formation of Housing Urban Development Corporation (HUDCO), National Housing Bank (NHB), and Housing Development Finance Corporation (HDFC).
+The Urban Land Ceiling Act was passed in 1976 with the purpose of curbing speculative land pricing but was later repealed by all states except West Bengal & Kerala as it failed to serve its purpose.
+Significantly, during this period (1988), the National Housing Policy came into being and a rural housing scheme for the downtrodden was launched.

 Big Boost to Housing since 2014